-7.1.6 Environmental Changes such as Climate Change
+6.4.7 Environmental Changes such as Climate Change

-Changing patterns of weather and through long term climate change or the occurrence of natural hazards will affect the work of Council.
+Changing patterns of weather and through long-term climate change or the occurrence of natural hazards will affect the work of the Council.
 There is an expectation that Local Government will respond proactively to the consequences of climate change.
 Government scientists have given a strong and consistent message to the Civil Defence Emergency Management sector that climate change is likely to result in an increase in the frequency, geographical range, and intensity of adverse weather events.
+The effect of sea level rise will likely affect where and how new development occurs, thus affecting the Building Assurance section.
 A study commissioned from NIWA by Tasman District Council confirms there are implications for our own region.

-7.1.7 Disruption Caused by Potential Restructuring due to Central Government Policies
+6.4.8 Disruption Caused by Potential Restructuring due to Central Government Policies

 As well as the potential for amalgamation with other local government bodies, there are always a number of proposed changes to the way in which regulatory activities are performed being debated in Parliament.
-The final shape of the 2014 Food Act will be decided by Government in 2019, this will have an effect on how we do business, however, no-one knows what the impact will be.
-Council will respond to any new obligations and adopt any new procedures required and will seek to minimise any cost to ratepayers.
+The final shape of the "Essential Freshwater Package" will be decided by Government soon, this will have an effect on how the Council do business, however, no one knows for sure what the impact will be.
+The Council will respond to any new obligations and adopt any new procedures required and will seek to minimise any cost to ratepayers.

-8 Activity Management
+7 Activity Management

 As mentioned previously the ability of this activity to operate effectively is resource driven.
-Demand is constant as there are legislative imperatives that must be met and continuous customer service requests which must be dealt with.
+Demand is constant as there are legislative imperatives that must be met and continuous customer service requests, which must be dealt with.

-8.1 Operating and Resource Issues
+7.1 Operating and Resource Issues

-Much of the work in the activity area is carried out by Council staff and where necessary external consultants.
+Much of the work in the activity area is carried out by the Council staff and where necessary external consultants/contractors.
 Delegations are in place to allow staff to act as the Council's agents.
-Reporting is through to the Environment and Planning Committee.
+Reporting is through to the Regulatory Committee.